fermyon/developer/content/cloud/changelog/spin-cloud-v0.4.0.md

 ---

-The past month, we've released two minor versions of the [`spin cloud` plugin](https://github.com/fermyon/cloud-plugin).
+In the past month, we've released two minor versions of the [`spin cloud` plugin](https://github.com/fermyon/cloud-plugin).
 Let's take a look at what's new!

 ### As of spin cloud v0.3.0